civic-interconnect/civic-data-us-mn-geo/README.md

 ## Transformation Functions

-The `js/transform.js` file provides pure, read-only functions that convert Minnesota GeoJSON into the unified Civic Interconnect schema:
+The `src/shared/transform.js` file provides pure, read-only functions that convert Minnesota GeoJSON into the unified Civic Interconnect schema.

-- transformProperties(mnProperties) - maps property names to unified schema
-- transformGeometry(mnGeometry) - converts GeometryCollection/Polygon to MultiPolygon
-- transformFeature(mnFeature) - transforms a single feature
-- transformFeatureCollection(mnGeoJson) - transforms an entire collection
-- mergeFeatureCollections(featureCollections) - merges multiple congressional district files

 Each function creates new immutable objects without modifying the original input.

 ## Source and Licensing